pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 ## Conclusion
-There is only a single symbol that needs to be shared between a plugin and a host: the name of the main entry function into the plugin, which can be `VstPluginMain` or `main`.
+There is only a single symbol that needs to be shared between a plugin and a host: the name of the main entry function into the plugin, which can be `VSTPluginMain` or `main`.

 The host calls this function, and provides a callback function of type